 Lynette Garrison is currently working on her Bachelor’s Degree in Criminal Justice while working in the Insurance industry.
 She has been in insurance for many years and has traveled all over the United States with her insurance positions.
 Lynette started writing short stories in High School and has always had a love for books and writing.
 She has written several stories and is currently working on her first novel titled Intersection.
 Lynette lives in Springfield Missouri with her rescue dog, Allie.
 This is her first time serving on the board and has been a member of Springfield Writers Guild for a little over a year.

 Michael Humphrey, Director-at-Large.
-Michael has a Music Ed.
-Degree from Central Methodist University and says he plays every instrument except for strings; the guitar is next on his list.
-He has been writing skits and plays for over ten years, some which have been performed in three continents.
+Michael has a Music Education Degree from Central Methodist University and says he plays every instrument except for strings; the guitar is next on his list.
+He has been writing skits and plays for over ten years, some which have been performed on three continents.
 He says he writes “to bring humor to the church,” but he also writes to inspire, and to make people think.
 His skits and plays have been performed all over the world.
 One of his skits, “And the Animals Talked,” has been done by numerous groups for various causes.
 He is in the process of writing two musicals.
 Michael lives in Springfield, Missouri with his wife, Debra.
 This is Michael’s second year as Director-at-Large.
 He also served the Guild as Secretary.

 The Appointed Offices of SWG: